Hundreds of Christmas Eve flights canceled because of omicron cases

-CHICAGO — There could be extra delays for thousands of travelers over Christmas weekend because of the coronavirus pandemic.
+CHICAGO — There could be extra delays for thousands of travelers over Christmas weekend after at least four major airlines said they've canceled dozens of flights over illnesses among their flight crews.

-United Airlines said in a statement that the spike in omicron variant cases this week across the nation has forced them to cancel some flights because of cases among crew members who were assigned to them.
+United, Delta and Alaska Airlines all said Thursday they had to cancel Christmas Eve flights due to a spike in COVID-19 cases among their employees who were scheduled to work.

-It's unclear exactly how many flights are being canceled, but the flight tracking site FlightAware has more than 130 Christmas Eve United flights listed as canceled or delayed.
+As of Friday morning, the flight tracking site FlightAware reported United canceled 170 Christmas Eve flights.

-"As a result, we’ve unfortunately had to cancel some flights and are notifying impacted customers in advance of them coming to the airport," United said in a statement.
+“The nationwide spike in omicron cases this week has had a direct impact on our flight crews and the people who run our operation,” United said in a statement.
+“As a result, we’ve unfortunately had to cancel some flights and are notifying impacted customers in advance of them coming to the airport.”

+Delta said it had called off more than 130 flights Friday, due to a combination of issues that included the impact of the omicron variant and potential bad weather is some areas.

+“Delta teams have exhausted all options and resources -- including rerouting and substitutions of aircraft and crews to cover scheduled flying -- before canceling around 135 flights for Friday," company officials said.
+"We apologize to our customers for the delay in their holiday travel plans.
+Delta people are working hard to get them to where they need to be as quickly and as safely as possible on the next available flight.”

-Alaska Airlines put out a similar statement Thursday, confirming that many employees had been exposed to the virus and were following the company's quarantine guidelines at home.
+Alaska Airlines put out a similar statement Thursday, confirming that many employees had been exposed to the coronavirus and were following the company's quarantine guidelines at home.

 The airline said 17 flights were canceled Thursday because of the issue, and more could be on the way for Christmas Eve and Christmas Day.